Tom Morello: The Nightwatchman (2003–present)

 Morello writes and performs folk music under the alias the Nightwatchman.
 He has explained:

 In November 2003 the Nightwatchman joined artists Billy Bragg, Lester Chambers of the Chambers Brothers, Steve Earle, Jill Sobule, Boots Riley of the Coup and Mike Mills of R.E.M. on the Tell Us the Truth Tour.
 The thirteen-city tour was supported by unions, environmental and media reform groups including Common Cause, Free Press and A.F.L.-C.I.O. with the ultimate goal of "informing music fans, and exposing and challenging the failures of the major media outlets in the United States."
-Morello explained: "Media consolidation needs smashing and globalization needs unmasking.
+Morello explained: Media consolidation needs smashing and globalization needs unmasking.
 When presidents and politicians lie, it is the job of the press to expose those lies.
 When the press fails, the gangstas come out from hiding.
 The lie becomes the law.
-The point of the Tell Us the Truth Tour is to help others make connections, and to show them that activism can change the policies of this country."
+The point of the Tell Us the Truth Tour is to help others make connections, and to show them that activism can change the policies of this country.

-One of his many songs, "No One Left", which compares the aftermath of September 11 to that of a U.S. attack on Iraq, appears on the album Songs and Artists that Inspired Fahrenheit 9/11.
-The Nightwatchman also appeared on the album/DVD Axis Of Justice: Concert Series Volume 1, contributing the songs "Until the End", "The Road I Must Travel", and "Union Song".
+One of his many songs, "No One Left", which compares the aftermath of September 11, 2001 attacks to that of a U.S. attack on Iraq, appears on the album Songs and Artists that Inspired Fahrenheit 9/11.
+The Nightwatchman appeared on the album/DVD Axis Of Justice: Concert Series Volume 1, contributing the songs "Until the End", "The Road I Must Travel", and "Union Song".
 Morello, as the Nightwatchman, released his debut solo album, One Man Revolution, on April 24, 2007.
-The Nightwatchman joined the Dave Matthews Band for its short European tour in May 2007.
+The Nightwatchman joined the Dave Matthews Band for its European tour in May 2007.
 As well as opening for the Dave Matthews Band, he was invited to guest on a couple of songs each night.
-The last night of this Morello/DMB arrangement was May 30, 2007 at Wembley Arena in London, on Morello's birthday.
+The last night of this Morello/Dave Matthews Band arrangement was May 30, 2007, at Wembley Arena in London, on Morello's birthday.
 The Nightwatchman supported Ben Harper on tour.
-During this tour, Morello joined Harper onstage for a cover of Bob Dylan's "Masters of War", on which he plays the electric guitar in the style for which he's best known.
+During this tour, Morello joined Harper onstage for a cover of Bob Dylan's "Masters of War", on which he plays the electric guitar in the style for which he is best known.

 Morello has presided over a Hotel Café residency in L.A. since November 2007, which has featured many of his musical cohorts, including Serj Tankian, Perry Farrell, Jon Foreman of Switchfoot, Shooter Jennings, Nuno Bettencourt, Sen Dog of Cypress Hill, Jill Sobule, Boots Riley, Alexi Murdoch, Wayne Kramer of MC5 and others.
 On October 10, 2008, the Nightwatchman appeared on The Late Late Show with Craig Ferguson as a musical guest, promoting his new album The Fabled City.
 On December 17, 2011, Morello performed a live set for "Guitar Center Sessions" on DirecTV.
-The episode included an interview with program host, Nic Harcourt.
-Morello, as the Night Watchman, contributed a version of "Blind Willie McTell" on the Chimes Of Freedom: The Songs Of Bob Dylan Honoring 50 Years Of Amnesty International tribute album released in 2012.
+The episode included an interview with program host Nic Harcourt.
+Morello, as the Nightwatchman, contributed a version of "Blind Willie McTell" on the Chimes Of Freedom: The Songs of Bob Dylan Honoring 50 Years of Amnesty International tribute album released in 2012.